 - Be aware that there are several things at the National Railway Museum that cost money that you and your family may want to enjoy.
 This may effect whether you want to make a donation or not.

 It is a great attraction, and we had a lovely day here, but it cost a lot more than we thought it was going to.
 If you have a train enthusiast in your family you have to visit here, it is an amazing day out, but it’s only free if you are prepared.
 We easily could have spent more time here, as we didn’t get round it all during our visit, and we would definitely visit again, but with a picnic hamper next time.

 As a city of such National interest, I was disappointed that the York Museum and recently reopened art gallery didn’t provide free admission, like similar attractions in other UK cities.
 When I compare it to what is on offer in London or what we were able to enjoy on our recent visit to Liverpool, I was a little disappointed.
-York seems to be all about cashing in on it’s global visitors at the minute.
+York seems to be all about cashing in on it’s global visitors.